deniseyu/deniseyu.github.io/_posts/2016-03-24-being-that-girl.md

 I finally got around to watching "Debugging the Gender Gap", a documentary about the lack of diversity in tech and what companies and individuals can do about it.
-A huge thank you to [Jo](https://twitter.com/ThisIsJoFrank) for organising the event, part of Achieving Diversity in Tech, a new initiative at Ticketmaster UK.
+A huge thank you to [Jo](https://twitter.com/ThisIsJoFrank) for organising the screening, part of Achieving Diversity in Tech, a new initiative at Ticketmaster UK.

 Julie Ann Horvath's comments in the film really struck a chord with me.
 I'm not